pu2clr/VFO_BFO_OLED_ARDUINO/Doc/En/README.md

 #### 3) Replacing the OLED display device initialization code

-Replace the OLED display device initialization code on setup() function by the your display device initialization
+Replace the OLED display device initialization code on setup() function by the your display device initialization code.

 ```cpp
  // Initiating the OLED Display